paradigmxyz/reth/docs/crates/eth-wire.md

 This crate can be thought of as having 2 components:

-1. Data structures that serialize and deserialize the eth protocol messages into Rust-compatible types.
+1. Data structures that serialize and deserialize the Ethereum protocol messages into Rust-compatible types.
 2. Abstractions over Tokio Streams that operate on these types.

 (Note that ECIES is implemented in a separate `reth-ecies` crate.)